Creating an AI Agent

 An AI Agent is a specific configuration of an AI interaction that involves tool usage.
 Tool usage allows AI to perform code execution on the application that called the LLM.

 For example, an AI cannot send an email.
 With the use of AI tools in conjunction with AI itself, you can enable the LLM to send an email.
 It can get much more complex than that.
-With taking the complex cognitive thinking capabilities of AI and a workflow application, AI can be empowered to execute workflows inside the Decisions application to be connected to data that is outside of its reach and access to actionable capabilities to empower an LLM to be functional not just informational.
+By taking the complex cognitive thinking capabilities of AI and a workflow application, AI can be empowered to execute workflows inside the Decisions application to be connected to data that is outside of its reach and access to actionable capabilities to empower an LLM to be functional, not just informational.

 Use Case